Supa Strikas: Dancing Rasta

 Fabian Skhosana, also known as "Dancing Rasta", is the 39-year-old captain of Supa Strikas from Jamaica.
 His surname Skhosana means "innocent soul" which ties with the spiritual aspects of his character.
 He is a seasoned mountaineer and stands tall at 1.94m.
 He has dark eyes and wears a rasta band in his hand.
 He sports a goatee and ponytail.
 Fabian wears the number 9 jersey and is highly respected for his captaincy skills, especially when facing tough opponents like Dooma of Invincible United or Johann Uber of Iron Tank FC.
 He is a very polite and motivational leader who does not harm others without a valid reason.
 Most fans regard him as the greatest captain in the Super League.
 The other teammates also refer to him as "Captain".
 Despite his fear of clowns, also known as coulrophobia, he still takes his children to the circus.
-He has an animated personality and often ends his sentences by addressing others as "man".
-For instance, instead of calling Shakes by his name, he calls him "Shakes Man", which is similar to the genie in Aladdin.
-He has great defence technique.
-He has deep respect for Buddhism.
+He has an animated personality and often ends his sentences by addressing others as "mon".
+For instance, instead of calling Shakes by his name, he calls him "Shakes-mon", which is similar to the genie in Aladdin.
+He has great defence techniques.

 Big Bo

 Bojack "Big Bo" Anderson is a 36 year old character from America who is the main goalkeeper and vice-captain of Supa Strikas.
 Big Bo wears the number 1 jersey.
 He is often claimed as the greatest goalkeeper in the league, even better than De Los Santos.
 He is from Liddleton, Texas, and Supa Strikas is his 3rd team.
 He has won many awards as a goalkeeper.
 Before joining Supa Strikas, Big Bo accidentally injured the former Grimm FC player Spike "Awesome" Dawson out of his soccer career.
 Dawson refuses to accept Big Bo's apology and is obsessed with getting his revenge on Big Bo.
 He stands at 2.01 m.
-He is regarded as one of the greatest Goalkeeper in the Super League.
+He is regarded as one of the greatest goalkeepers in the Super League.